bengarrett/retrotxtgo/README.md

 - [ ] config shell should have a `--append/source/or` flag to save shell auto-completion?
 - [ ] scan for supported but current shell configuration.
 - [ ] in `create` HTML insert a header comment with source file, command flags. encoding info (cp437 -> utf8).
-- [ ] generator meta tag should have a working date.
 - [ ] newline scanner to determine the maxWidth of the text.
 - [ ] reverse scan of file looking for EOF, SAUCE00 & COMNTT.
 - [ ] scan for unique color codes like 24-bit colors.
 - [ ] implement ASCII font and CSS support.
 - [ ] scan and linkify any http/s, ftp, mailto links in HTML.
+- [ ] when serving HTML over the internal server, monitor the files for any edits and refresh the browser if they occure.
+- [ ] info cmd should work on internal packed files.

 ```sh
 // TODO: env